 Archaeological work, before and during development, can take a number of forms:

-Desk-based assessment: a detailed appraisal of available information about a site before a planning application is submitted or approved.
+This is a detailed appraisal of available information about a site before a planning application is submitted or approved.
 Sources of information can be the Devon County Historic Environment Record, published reports in local journals, historic maps and aerial photographs.

-Field evaluation: a survey or trial excavation designed to assess the nature, extent and importance of archaeological remains within a proposed development area generally undertaken before a planning application is submitted or approved.
+This is a survey or trial excavation designed to assess the nature, extent and importance of archaeological remains within a proposed development area generally undertaken before a planning application is submitted or approved.
 Techniques may include fieldwalking, geophysical survey and trial trenching.

-Excavation and recording: a controlled programme of fieldwork, usually involving full excavation, with analysis and publication of the findings, to provide a lasting record of archaeological evidence that will otherwise be destroyed by the development.
+This is a controlled programme of fieldwork, usually involving full excavation, with analysis and publication of the findings, to provide a lasting record of archaeological evidence that will otherwise be destroyed by the development.

 Further information is available from the Chartered Institute for Archaeologists (CIfA) Professional archaeology: a guide for clients.